UWPCE-PythonCert/SystemDevelopment/slides_sources/source/debugging.rst

 -  The objects in the stack are known as "stack frames".
 Each frame contains the arguments passed to the function, space for local variables, and the return address
+-  It is usually (unintuitively) displayed like an upside-down stack of plates, with most recent frame on the bottom.
 -  When a function is called, a stack frame is created for it and pushed onto the stack
 -  When a function returns, it is popped off the stack and control is